abhishek-kumar-code/Redfish_Public/Specification.md

 where

 * *PropertyName* = the name of the property being annotated.
 If omitted, the annotation applies to the entire resource.
 * *Namespace* = the name of the namespace where the annotation term is defined.
 This namespace must be referenced by the [metadata document](#service-metadata) specified in the [context url](#context-property) of the request.
 * *TermName* = the name of the annotation term being applied to the resource or property of the resource.

 Services shall limit the annotation usage to the "odata", "Redfish", and "Message" namespaces.
 The "odata" namespace is defined as part of the [OData JSON Format](#OData-JSON) specification.
 The "Redfish" namespace is an alias for the "RedfishExtensions.v1_0_0" namespace.

 The client can get the definition of the annotation from the [service metadata](#service-metadata), or may ignore the annotation entirely, but should not fail reading the resource due to unrecognized annotations, including new annotations defined within the Redfish namespace.

-#### Resource Collection responses
+#### Resource collection responses

-Resource Collections are returned as a JSON payloads, using the MIME type `application/json`.
+Resource collections are returned as a JSON payloads, using the MIME type `application/json`.
 Resource property names match the case specified in the [Schema](#resource-properties).
-Resource Collection schema shall be derived from the Resource Schema and thus Resource Collection responses shall contain the following properties:
+Resource collection schema shall be derived from the Resource Schema and thus resource collection responses shall contain the following properties:
 * The ["Name" property](#name-property)
 * The [Resource Identifier property](#resource-identifier-property)
 * The [Type property](#type-property)
 * An array of [Members](#members-property)
 * A [resource count](#count-property)

-Responses for Resource Collections may contain the following properties:
+Responses for resource collections may contain the following properties:
 * The ["Description" property](#description-property)
 * The [Context property](#context-property)
 * An [Etag property](#etag-property)
 * A [Next Link Property](#next-link-property-and-partial-results) for partial results
 * An [OEM property](#oem-property)

-Responses for Resource Collections shall not contain any property not explicitly defined in this clause of this specification.
+Responses for resource collections shall not contain any property not explicitly defined in this section of this specification.

 ##### Context property

 Responses shall contain a context property named "@odata.context" describing the source of the payload.
-The value of the context property shall be the context URL that describes the Resource Collection according to [OData-Protocol](#OData-Protocol).
+The value of the context property shall be the context URL that describes the resource collection according to [OData-Protocol](#OData-Protocol).

-The context URL for a Resource Collection is of one of the following two forms:
+The context URL for a resource collection is of one of the following two forms:

  *MetadataUrl*.#*CollectionResourceType*
  *MetadataUrl*.#*CollectionResourcePath*

 where
 * *MetadataUrl* = the metadata url of the service (/redfish/v1/$metadata)
-* *CollectionResourceType* = the fully qualified name of the unversioned type of resources within the Resource Collection
+* *CollectionResourceType* = the fully qualified name of the unversioned type of resources within the resource collection.
-* *CollectionResourcePath* = the path from the service root to the Resource Collection
+* *CollectionResourcePath* = the path from the service root to the resource collection.

 ##### Count property

-The total number of resources (members) available in the Resource Collection is represented through the count property.
-The count property shall be named "Members@odata.count" and its value shall be the total number of members available in the Resource Collection.
+The total number of resources (members) available in the resource collection is represented through the count property.
+The count property shall be named "Members@odata.count" and its value shall be the total number of members available in the resource collection.
 This count is not affected by the $top or $skip [query parameters](#query-parameters).

 ##### Members property

-The Members of the Resource Collection of resources are returned as a JSON array, where each element of the array is a JSON object whose type is specified in the Redfish Schema document describing the containing type.
+The Members of the resource collection of resources are returned as a JSON array, where each element of the array is a JSON object whose type is specified in the Redfish Schema document describing the containing type.
 The name of the property representing the members of the collection shall be "Members".
 The Members property shall not be null.
 Empty collections shall be returned in JSON as an empty array.

 ##### Next Link Property and partial results

-Responses may contain a subset of the members of the full Resource Collection.
-For partial Resource Collections the response includes a Next Link Property named "Members@odata.nextLink".
+Responses may contain a subset of the members of the full resource collection.
+For partial resource collections the response includes a Next Link Property named "Members@odata.nextLink".
 The value of the Next Link Property shall be an opaque URL to a resource, with the same @odata.type, containing the next set of partial members.
-The Next Link Property shall only be present if the number of Members in the Resource Collection is greater than the number of members returned, and if the payload does not represent the end of the requested Resource Collection.
+The Next Link Property shall only be present if the number of Members in the resource collection is greater than the number of members returned, and if the payload does not represent the end of the requested resource collection.

-The value of the [count property](#count-property) represents the total number of resources available if the client enumerates all pages of the Resource Collection.
+The value of the [count property](#count-property) represents the total number of resources available if the client enumerates all pages of the resource collection.

 ##### Additional annotations

-A JSON object representing a Resource Collection may include additional annotations represented as properties whose name is of the form:
+A JSON object representing a resource collection may include additional annotations represented as properties whose name is of the form:

  @*Namespace*.*TermName*

 where

 * *Namespace* = the name of the namespace where the annotation term is defined.
 This namespace shall be referenced by the [metadata document](#service-metadata) specified in the [context url](#context-property) of the request.
-* *TermName* = the name of the annotation term being applied to the Resource Collection.
+* *TermName* = the name of the annotation term being applied to the resource collection.

 Services shall limit the annotation usage to the "odata", "Redfish", and "Message" namespaces.
 The "odata" namespace is defined as part of the [OData JSON Format](#OData-JSON) specification.
 The "Redfish" namespace is an alias for the "RedfishExtensions.v1_0_0" namespace.